 They did not forgive those who joined or supported the Nazi party after the war.
 Those who supported friends who were Nazis were held accountable for their relationships.
 And finally, they did not forgive those who said nothing and were silent.
 Their silence was tacit approval of the Nazi’s actions.

-All three groups, the stanch hardline believers, the supporters, and those who were silent, all contributed to the Nazi party’s climb to power.
+All three groups, the stanch hardline believers, the supporters, and those silent, contributed to the Nazi party’s climb to power.
 They all share the blame and shame for allowing it to take place.

 Those who spoke out against tyranny had the moral high ground.
 But, unfortunately, many who spoke out suffered persecution.
 Still, these people could not remain silent about the government’s evil acts.
 So ask yourself, what do you want your legacy to be?
 Will you speak out or be silent?
 Will you hold personal relationships with someone who aligns with the modern Nazi party as bigots, racists?